Filipeak/machine-learning/README.md

-# Machine Learning
+# Tiny Digit Classifier

-A small personal experiment for learning how neural networks work — feedforward passes and backpropagation written from scratch in C++, with no ML frameworks behind them.
-It's not meant to be a reusable library; the `Machine Learning` project is just a minimal neural-network core that backs two example apps: learning a logic gate and recognizing hand-drawn digits.
+A small personal experiment for learning how neural networks work - feedforward passes and backpropagation written from scratch in C++, with no ML frameworks behind them.
+It's not meant to be a reusable library; the project is just a minimal neural-network core that backs two example apps: learning a logic gate and recognizing hand-drawn digits.

 ## Preview